cabal-club/cable/readme.md

 `topic_len`    | `varint`           | length of the topic field
 `topic`        | `u8[topic_len] `   | topic content

-The `topic` field is expected to be a valid UTF-8 string, and not contain codepoints from the `Cc` [General Category][GC].
-Its length is not to exceed 512 bytes.
-If the field exceeds this, the post should be considered invalid.
+A valid `topic` field is a valid UTF-8 string, between 0 and 512 codepoints.

 ### 6.6 `post/join` (`post_type=4`)